The Boykinia: planting, cultivating and maintaining

 Where to Plant?

-Boykinia are partial shade plants that thrive in cool, rich, humus-bearing soil.
-They prefer woodland-like soils and can even tolerate heavy soils.
-They favour slightly acidic conditions.
+Boykinia are shade-loving plants that thrive in cool, rich, humus-bearing soil.
+They prefer woodland-like conditions and can even tolerate heavy soils.
+They favour slightly acidic soils.
 If your soil is alkaline, you can plant Boykinia in pots or create a planting pocket with a rich, acidic, and well-draining substrate.

 Boykinia are perfect for cool, shaded rockeries.
 They also work well in woodland gardens or along pond edges.
 You can even create a miniature rockery in a trough by pairing Boykinia with saxifrages, houseleeks, Lewisia, and more.
-Boykinia can also be planted in stone walls, provided there’s enough space between the stones to create small pockets of substrate and incorporate a mix of compost, coarse sand, and well-rotted compost.
-The Boykinia jamesii is particularly suited to wall planting, as it requires very little substrate and can establish itself in the cracks between stones.
+Boykinia can also be planted on a stone wall, provided there is enough space between the stones to create small pockets of substrate and to incorporate a mix of compost, coarse sand, and well-rotted compost.
+Boykinia jamesii is particularly suited to wall planting, as it requires very little substrate and can settle into the cracks between stones.

 Check out our guide “Creating a Rockery: Our Tips for Success”.